mirko-k/login-and-pay-with-amazon-sdk-ruby/README.md

 # are not used below.
 client.set_billing_agreement_details(
   amazon_billing_agreement_id,
+  'Your Platform ID',
-  seller_note: 'Your Seller Note',
+  'Your Seller Note',
-  seller_billing_agreement_id: 'Your Transaction Id',
+  'Your Transaction Id',
+  'Additional Information',
-  store_name: 'Your Store Name',
+  'Your Store Name'
-  custom_information: 'Additional Information'
 )

 # Make the ConfirmBillingAgreement API call to confirm